dawsers/hyprscroller/README.md

 size.
 The default is `0.5`. `1.0` would make the label fit the full size of the window, and it's the maximum allowed, `0.1` is the minimum allowed, and would make the label's box size 10% of the width and height of the window.

+### `jump_labels_keys`

+It is a string with the keys that will be used for the labels.
+The default is `1234`, which means labels will show a unique combination of `1`, `2`, `3` and `4`.
+The more keys you set on this option, the shorter the combination of key presses to reach any window, but some times, reaching for those keys can be slower.
+Some people prefer to use `qwerasdf` which provides a shorter label and good reachability.
+The perfect combination depends on how you use your keyboard.

 ### `column_widths`